imgreene/AnyTalk/README.md

 AnyTalk is a desktop application that provides voice-to-text dictation using OpenAI's Whisper API.
 It runs in the background and is accessible via a menubar icon (macOS) or system tray icon (Windows).

+## ⚠️ Important: OpenAI API Key Required
+AnyTalk requires your own OpenAI API key to function.
+You will be charged by OpenAI based on your usage:
+- You are responsible for any costs incurred through your OpenAI API key
+- Whisper API costs approximately $0.006 per minute of audio
+- You can monitor your usage on your [OpenAI usage dashboard](https://platform.openai.com/account/usage)

+### Cost Estimates for 100,000 Words
+Based on different speaking speeds:
+- At 100 words/minute: ~$6.00 (16.7 minutes)
+- At 120 words/minute: ~$5.00 (13.9 minutes)
+- At 150 words/minute: ~$4.00 (11.1 minutes)
+- At 200 words/minute: ~$3.00 (8.3 minutes)

+These estimates are approximate and actual costs may vary based on factors like pauses between words and API pricing changes.
+Visit [OpenAI's pricing page](https://openai.com/pricing) for current rates.

+### Cost Comparison
+While similar dictation services charge a flat fee of $15/month regardless of usage, AnyTalk only charges for what you use:
+- Light usage (5 minutes/month): ~$0.03
+- Moderate usage (30 minutes/month): ~$0.18
+- Heavy usage (2 hours/month): ~$0.72

+This pay-as-you-go model ensures you only pay for actual usage, potentially saving hundreds of dollars per year compared to subscription-based alternatives.

 If you find AnyTalk useful and it helps save you time and money, consider supporting its development:
 ```btc
 BTC: bc1qwjy57p4pq6n4qejrvq6yfjjq37unqen33ckakz